-Self-monitoring refers to home security systems that you monitor yourself.
-In other words, when an event such as an intruder alarm or smoke alert is triggered, you and your designated network of family, neighbors, and friends are automatically notified via a communication method of your choosing (phone call, smartphone app, text message, etc.).
+Self monitoring refers to home security systems that you monitor yourself.
+In other words, when an event such as an intrusion or smoke alert is triggered, you and your designated network of family, neighbors, and friends are automatically notified via a communication method of your choosing (phone call, smartphone app, text message, etc.).
 It’s then up to you to call the authorities to come check out the problem.
-This differs from professional monitoring, where your security system is monitored by a call center at a central monitoring station.
-The primary advantage of self-monitoring is that there is no monthly fee.

 We suggest having a door contact for every exterior door you have to your house.
 So, if you have a front door and a back patio door, you should have a door contact on each.
 Typically front doors and those with ground-level access will be more commonly broken into.

 We also suggest monitoring each window on the main and lower levels of your home.
 You can do so by having a glass break sensor and a motion sensor or window contact.
 We recommend a glass break sensor because a window contact won’t trigger unless the contact is separated, which typically doesn’t occur when a window breaks.
 If you have many windows in a primary area on the main floor (think great room), it may make more sense financially to do a motion sensor to cover them all.
 Don’t forget to add sensors for your basement entry ways as well.

 If a security camera is important to you, we recommend having one outside pointing toward your driveway or front door area and another towards your backyard.
 Try to angle these to get entrance points monitored and the largest coverage area possible.